‘Stepping out of your comfort zone can be liberating and a bit of culture shock is always a great way to gain insight and understanding…’

 I’ve long been an advocate of visiting new places and experiencing new things.
 I am NOT someone who spends two weeks a year, sitting in a bar in Spain, eating British food and complaining that I can’t buy Tetley teabags in the local market.
 I hate that with a passion and see no point in visiting a foreign country just to do the things I do at home.
 Why would I?
 Why would anyone?
 This is where culture shock comes in to play…

 Everyone has the right to do what they please on holiday and that’s up to them.
-However, getting away from things that are familiar to you and taking time to explore new destinations can help you understand other cultures and their people.
+However, getting away from things that are familiar to you and taking the time to explore new destinations can help you understand other cultures and their people.
 And let’s face it, a little bit of understanding can go a long way towards tolerance and acceptance.
 And, what’s not to love about picking up a new favourite recipe, drink or destination??

 Wherever you end up, try the local cuisine.
 Part of the joy of travelling is getting to uncover more unusual ingredients and dishes and enjoying them in new surroundings.
-Eating paella and tortilla in Spain or pizza and pasta in Italy is a completely different experience from back home and you might even pick up a new take on an old favourites.
+Eating paella and tortilla in Spain or pizza and pasta in Italy is a completely different experience from back home and you might even pick up a new take on old favourites.
 Don’t get me wrong, I didn’t eat those chicken feet in Jamaica or deep fried cockroach in Bangkok, but I always try something different.
 There’s nothing on earth that will ever convince me to eat a beastie.
 Travel Bug would NEVER forgive me…

 Drink Like A Local

 This doesn’t need to be alcoholic, but I’d be lying if I say my choices weren’t.
 In saying that, I have tried Horchata in Valencia, mint tea in Marrakesh, and proper Italian espresso.
-There’s something thrilling about indulging in local traditions that helps you connect with your surroundings.
+There’s something thrilling about indulging in local traditions that help you connect with your surroundings.
 Sitting in a pavement cafe in Paris, drinking cafe au lait is one of the best ways to get to know the people of the city and their customs.

 For beer, wine and spirits, there’s generally a ton to choose from.
 I always road test local beer and wine and, if I like it, see if I can buy it at home.
 I don’t drink many spirits, although have encountered a few amazing ones and Riga Black Balsams being one of these.
 I hadn’t heard of it before visiting Latvia, and wouldn’t drink it neat, as is customary, but it’s so good in a glass of fizz.